-Parc Dyffryn is a unique renewable energy project, where solar power and nature will intertwine to help power a greener future for us all.
+Located in the Vale of Glamorgan, Parc Dyffryn is a unique renewable energy project that will see solar power and nature intertwine to help power a cleaner, greener future.

-In addition to a 1.14 million tonne carbon reduction over the lifetime of the project, Parc Dyffryn will provide enough clean, green energy to power over 20,000 homes per year.
-The transformative project will enhance and protect local biodiversity whilst providing a unique experience for local schools and community groups through the creation of an outdoor classroom and over 30 outdoor education points.
+In addition to a significant 1.14 million tonne carbon reduction over the lifetime of the project, Parc Dyffryn will provide enough clean, green energy to power over 20,000 homes per year.
+The transformative project will enhance and protect local biodiversity whilst giving much greater access to the countryside by building a number of new paths that will allow access through the site into a beautiful woodland area and on down to Dyffryn House.

 Point of Interest